-Self-drilling screws with a pierce point and a thread suitable for drilling into timber with a hexagon head are designated as Type 17.
-A screw gun can provide sufficient torque for a type 17 screw to pierce metal roof cladding profiles and thread themselves into soft wood, but hard woods may require a pilot hole.
+Self-drilling screws with a piercing point and a thread suitable for drilling into timber with a hexagon head are designated as Type 17.
+A screw gun can provide sufficient torque for a type 17 screw to pierce metal roof cladding profiles and thread themselves into soft wood, but hardwoods may require a pilot hole.

 |Threads Per Inch|

 Coarser threads (less than 17 TPI) are used to fix roof and wall cladding.
 However, a finer thread, known as metal thread, is used when fixing to steel thicker than 2.4 mm.
 Different thread configurations are available for special applications and some shanks are provided with a gripping thread at the top of the shank.